editorandcriticism/editorandcriticism.github.io/cc/aboutcc.md

 Thank you for taking time to comment on Criticism.Com.
-Your remarks (if they're lucid and not too nasty) may eventually appear in [What Others Are Saying About Criticism.com](kudos.html).
+Your remarks (if they're lucid and not too mean) may eventually appear in [What Others Are Saying About Criticism.com](kudos.html).